The Division of Audit (DoA, or The Division) provides independent, objective assurance and consulting services

 To accomplish its mission, the University must maintain the confidence of its Board

-of Trustees, faculty, staff, students, alumni, the public, elected officials, and
+of Trustees (BOT), faculty, staff, students, alumni, the public, elected officials,

-various other stakeholders.
-The Division of Audit provides valuable support in maintaining
+and various other stakeholders.
+The Division provides valuable support in maintaining

-the public’s confidence by performing independent and objective reviews, and reporting
+the public’s confidence by performing independent and objective reviews, risk management

-and academic officers so that corrective actions or enhancements can be initiated.
+and academic officers so that corrective actions, risk response plans, and enhancements

-The Division of Audit’s objective is to assist the Board of Trustees (BOT), President,
+can be initiated.
+The Division’s objective is to assist the BOT, President, and University

-The Division of Audit (Division) provides insight on the mitigation of business risk
+The Division of Audit (Division, or DoA) provides insight on the mitigation of business

-to assist the BOT and University management in the effective discharge of their responsibilities
+risk to assist the BOT and University management in the effective discharge of their

-as they relate to the University policies, processes, programs, information systems,
+responsibilities as they relate to the University policies, processes, programs, information

-internal controls, and management reporting.
-The Division of Audit is a point of
+systems, internal controls, and management reporting.
+The Division of Audit is a

-coordination of and responsibility for activities that promote accountability, integrity,
+point of coordination of and responsibility for activities that promote accountability,

 the Division’s standard operating procedures manual, and Florida Board of Governors